The RobotBASIC Robot Operating System (RROS)

 We import these SR04 sonic rangers as a low-cost alternative to Ping and Maxbotic ultrasonic sensors.
 Their operation is similar but with a different interface.
 The current version of the RROS supports using five of these as perimeter sensors.
 We offer a package of five (including 5 hoods as shown in the picture below) for $34.95.
 See the RROS manual for complete details on using these sensors or any of the many other IR and ultrasonic sensors that are compatible with the RROS system.

 The RB-9 kit allows you to build a chassis that is made from laser-cut acrylic and designed to work with the RB-PCB as shown here (the RB-PCB is NOT included with the kit, order it separately, see below).
 The PCB fits between the two plates so that the top can be used for a robot arm or additional sensors or processors (holes are provided for Arduino and Parallax BOE PCB's).
 Appendix E of the RROS manual (download below) has complete instructions for assembling the chassis (please read before ordering).
 The motors have integrated wheel encoders that plug directly into the RB-PCB.
-The kit will sell for $99.95 but currently has an introductory price of $79.99.
+The chassis kit is priced at $99.95.

 Our new RROS based PC board makes it easy to incorporate our RROS chip into your projects.
-The board supports most of the sensory modes.
+The board supports most of the sensory modes and a wide variety of sensor types (ultrasonic, IR, digital, analog, etc).
 See Appendix D in the RROS Manual for more details on building this board.
-The board is shown here with the some of the optional parts (see LIST).
+The board is shown here with the some of the optional parts (see LIST - note, this kit does NOT include parts such as the compass, battery or line sensors).
 The board is $15.95 and the optional parts are $24.95.
-Note: The voltage regulator shipped with the parts kit should be used with a battery supply of 7 volts or higher, although it has worked fine for us with 4.5 AH, 6 volt gel cells (which produce slightly higher than 6 volts).
-If you are using small batteries at less than 7 volts (4 standard AA cells for example) you may have problems when they begin to deplete.
+Note: The voltage regulator shipped with the parts kit officially should be used with a battery supply of 7 volts or higher, although it has worked fine for us with 4.5 AH, 6 volt gel cells (which produce slightly higher than 6 volts).
+If you are using small batteries at less than 7 volts (4 standard AA cells for example) you will have problems when they begin to deplete.
 In such cases, we recommend a low-dropout regulator.
 We can substitue one in the parts kit for $3 more for those that need it.
 To make it easy to create an appropriate supply voltage we offer two AA battery holder options.
 The 6-cell holder is $4.95 and single cell holders are $1.50 each.
 If you use rechargable AA cells, remember they only provide about 1.2 volts compared to the 1.5 volts of standard cells so you will need more batteries to keep the supply voltage between 7 and 12 volts.

 HOW TO ORDER: Send us an email ( RobotBASIC@yahoo.com or use our contact page) specifying: